samhaswon/bible_search/README.md

 If a query is made with no matches, say "notawordinthebible," the result of the query will be a list of length 0.

+The maximum number of results may be specified with the optional `max_results` parameter.

 ### Preloading an Index

 Versions are automatically loaded as needed, but you may wish to preload a version for the sake of speed.